aws-deepracer-community/deepracer-on-the-spot/README.md

 The primary purpose of this template is to provide a simple single script to run that sets up all of the prerequisite AWS resources to allow deepracer-for-cloud to run on EC2 instances (https://aws-deepracer-community.github.io/deepracer-for-cloud/). **This should only be ran once per sandbox**.
 This is accomplished by creating the following:
 * S3 bucket
 * EFS filesystem
 * EFS Mount Targets on each of the subnets within the default VPC.
-(The template has a max of 6 subnets, if your VPC has a different number of subnets in the default VPC, please adjust this script accordingly.)
+(The template has a max of 6 subnets and automatically detects the number of subnets in the default VPC.)
 * SNS Topic that has messages published to it in the event of spot instance termination to stop training safely and upload model

-This bash script utilizes the base.resources.yaml template file to privision the above resources.
+This bash script utilizes the base.resources.yaml template file to provision the above resources.

 ---